brettatoms/zodiac/README.md

 - `:extensions`: A sequence of functions that accept an integrant system configuration map and return a modified integrant system configuration app.
 - `:request-context`: A map of values values to add to the `::z/context` map in the request map.
 - `:cookie-secret`: The secret used to encrypt the cookie
-- `:cookie-attrs`: Override the coode settings.
+- `:cookie-attrs`: Override the code settings.
 Defaults to `{:http-only true :same-site :lax}`.
 - `:jetty`: A map of options to pass to the embedded [ring-jetty9-adapter](https://github.com/sunng87/ring-jetty9-adapter)
 - `:port`: The port to listen for connections.
-If the port is also specificed in the `:jetty` map then this value will be ignored.
+If the port is also specified in the `:jetty` map then this value will be ignored.
 The default is `3000`.
 - `:error-handlers`: A map of types to error handler functions
-- `:anti-forgery-whitelist`: A sequence or strings or regular expressions to match routes that don't require anti-forgery tokens.
+- `:anti-forgery-whitelist`: A sequence or strings or regular expressions to bypass anti-forgery/csrf checking for matching routes.
 - `:reload-per-request?`: Reload the routes on every request.
 For this to work you will need to pass the var of the routes function, e.g. `#'routes`.
 - `:print-request-diffs?`: Print a diff of each request between each middleware.
 - `:start-server?`: Set to `false` to disable the embedded jetty server.